vegidio/webp-go/README.md

 $ CGO_ENABLED=1 go build /path/to/your/app.go
 ```

-Here are some examples of how to encode and decode HEIC images using this library.
+Here are some examples of how to encode and decode WebP images using this library.
 These snippets don't have any error handling for the sake of simplicity, but you should always check for errors in production code.

 #### Encoding